Compassion Factory 8.5 x 7.5 x 3.75 2024

 Repurposed chrome letter I, photos, paint, graphite, found metal, empty space, epoxy, varnish on cradled wood. at Robert Fontaine Gallery

 We all need a dream and this artwork poured through me as the first in the series.
 It features a horizontal letter "I" as an alter.
-White torus entry and exit points permeate the surfaces waiting for manifestations under the blue cloud.
+White torus entry points permeate the surfaces waiting for manifestations under the blue cloud.

 Love Factory